Answers for investors searching for the right TIMO

 Consider whether the TIMO is vertically integrated.

 Molpus is a vertically integrated company managing the land in addition to the financial aspects of timberland investments.
 This structure allows us to exert more oversight and experience into all levels of controllable factors contributing to the success of an investment.
-This structure also allows us to tie employee incentive compensation programs directly to their performance on our clients’ investments.
+This structure also allows us to tie an employee-incentive compensation program directly to their performance on our clients’ investments.

 Know the company’s philosophy on acquisitions.